andresfgc/P2-ROE-Checker/README.md

 - __Thank_you Message__

-  - This section will let the user know that ROE Checker has received the message.
+  - This section will let the user know that ROE-Checker Team has received the message.
+  - User will also receive the message via Email.

 ![Thank_you Message](/media/Thankyou_message.PNG)